20 things you probably didn’t know about Resident Evil

-It’s been 20 years since the horrors of Resident Evil first crawled on to our TV screens and into our hearts.
+It’s been some 26 years since the horrors of Resident Evil first crawled on to our TV screens and into our hearts.
 The 1996 release redefined what it meant to be scared by a video game, combining slasher film aesthetics with realistic survival elements to define a new genre: the survival horror.

 Games of this type had been seen before, but never had they been executed so well.
 Although tame by today’s standards, there’s still a sense of urgency as you make your way around the original game’s massive haunted house, with the threat of shuffling zombies and mutant monsters making each new room a genuinely terrifying prospect.